 Vocal choirs include the Chancel Choir, Tenor/Bass Chorale, and Treble Ensemble.
 Music selections pull from the historic repertoire, including gospel and spirituals, as well as the modern era, with current composers and arrangers such as Tom Trenney, Ola Geilo, J. Randall Stroope, Andrew Lloyd Webber, and many others.
 Our Chancel Choir rehearses on Thursday evenings September through May; smaller ensembles meet before Chancel choir on a rotating basis.

 View the performance on Easter Sunday, 2019 by Church of the Good Shepherd's Chancel Choir and Ensemble performing an original arrangement by our composer in residence, Fran Clark.
-Easter Sunday 2019

 Joyful Noise Bell Choir

 The bell choir typically consists of 12 bell ringers.
 They perform at least one piece each month during the 11:00 am service from September through May and occasionally play during the 9:00 am service.
 The bell choir performs a wide variety of musical compositions, including pieces with added percussion, and other instrumentalists.
 Enjoy this performance of our Joyful Noise Bell Choir on Easter Sunday, 2019.

 Summer – Special Music